 In mid 2008, The City of San Francisco began offering complimentary Internet access within selected public housing facilities.
 The resulting network was plagued with service outages, inconsistent performance, and limited monitoring insight.
 Two P’s continuing engagement has addressed architecture design guidance, along with heavy automation around service implementation.
 Today the network covers large portions of San Francisco, in a mixture of city public areas, libraries, community centers, and other public institutions.
 The underlying infrastructure is comprised of many assets that Two P has administrative responsibilities on , such as: large-scale NAT44, BGP multi-homing, metro ethernet switching, and various microwave wireless equipment.

 At the request of California Academy of Sciences, Two P was engaged to retrofit a failed network deployment off the coast of San Francisco.
 Our work involved replacing underperforming wireless equipment and laying the groundwork for a more supportable architecture.
 The resulting design focused around the extremities and remote nature of this deployment, with particular equipment criteria around weather survivability.
 The end result is public controllable webcam to view live activity around the island’s diverse animal ecosystems.
 In addition the network serves as the single outside world connection for island staff and remote monitoring of critical life safety systems, such as electrical and sewer infrastructure.
 This project was presented at NANOG49 in June, 2010.
-A sister project is planned on the island of Corsica in 2014.
+You can see more here.

 Temporary networks have significant customer service and implementation schedule requirements.
 Two P has time-tested experience in these challenging deployments.
-We’ve lead both direct contracts - NANOG, SF MusicTech - and partnership - SXSW (via Rightround), TechCrunch (via Mariette Systems) - projects.
+We’ve lead both direct contracts - Bureau of Land Management, NANOG, SF MusicTech - and partnership - SXSW (via Rightround), TechCrunch (via Mariette Systems) - projects.
 Typical duties include facilitating on-site IT resources with outside ISP/transport providers, network monitoring, on-call rotation, design/architecture reviews, and contract guidance.